dustinpfister/phaser_finger_lakes_reuse/README.md

 The very first Revision of course took a real long time to work out.
 The main reason why was because when I was first starting with this project I had so many competing ideas of how to go about even just getting started with this.
 For example I was trying to work out how to go about using the Phaser Physics Engine as a way to update the position stats of the Person Class instances.
 While doing so I started to run into all kinds of problems with collision detection and a lot of other general headaches.
 I still think that it is a good idea, and would help to make the game a lot more fun, however I decided to shelf the idea in favor of just simple path movement.

-## Number of Players

-In time I would like to make this at least a one player game, if not multiplayer.
-However for now it is very much a zero player game.
-At the time of this writing the game is still very much in a kind of [alpha state](https://en.wikipedia.org/wiki/Software_release_life_cycle), so I do not have a clear idea as to when I will get make the game at least one player.

-### Zero Player Game - R0+

-As of R5 I am just focusing on taking this project in a zero player game direction, like that of [progress quest](https://en.wikipedia.org/wiki/Progress_Quest).
-A game like this is also often known as a [True Idle game](https://www.reddit.com/r/incremental_games/comments/2kfozg/where_are_the_true_idle_games/).
-So in other words a kind of game where there is no human input at all, and thus all progression happens by way of logic that updates the state of AI controlled players.

-### One Player Game – R?+

-Although the direction is going in that of a zero player game I would also like to, at some point, make something that is fun to play but also practical in the sense that it can be used as a way to train new [employees](https://ithacareuse.org/staff/), [volunteers](https://ithacareuse.org/volunteer/), and people returning to work via the [reset program](https://ithacareuse.org/reset/).

-### Multiplayer – R?+

-If I ever get there, and of course that is a very big if, I might work on some sever side code, and with that client system changes that will allow for multiplayer.
-As of this writing that is a total pipe dream as it is just me working on this thing.